Home

 The Bundy Manufacturing Company started its journey with a capital of $150,000 and only eight employees.
 However, soon George Winthrop Fairchild and Austin Ward Ford started investing small capital in this company.
 Harlow was then appointed general manager, while his brother, Willard Legrand Bundy, worked as a superintendent and managed the technical part.

 Within a short period, the company grew rapidly and became one of the major industries and most successful in Binghamton.
-In the late 1890s, they had more than 140 highly skilled employees on their payroll and started different offices in the principal cities within United States.
+In the late 1890s, they had more than 140 highly skilled employees on their payroll and started different offices in the principal cities within the United States.

 By 1898, Bundy Manufacturing Company had already manufactured about 9000-time recorders.
 The Bundy Time Recorder was advertised as a means of solving “some of the vexatious questions used to keep track of the employees’ time”.

-The general manager of this company, Harlow, created different accounts with the United States post office and the Western Railroad, Delaware, and Lackawanna.
+The general manager of this company, Harlow, created different accounts with the United States Post Office and the Western Railroad, Delaware, and Lackawanna.
 With the Bundy Time Recorder, Businesses could now keep track of their employees with their time clock, thus establishing an international revolution.

 Bundy Manufacturing Company decided to merge with other companies dealing with time records in 1900, resulting in the International Time Recorder Company (ITR).
 ITR later, in 1911, merged with another company, Tabulating Machine Co., Hollerith.
 This New York incorporation formed the Computing-Tabulating-Recording Company, a forerunner of the International Business Machines Corporation, one of the world’s most famous.